 Refereed Blind Peer Reviewed Research Publications

 Beitz, J. & Beckmann, C. (2020).
 Psychometric development of an instrument measuring social bullying in nursing academia: Item development and content validation.
-Nurse Educator (Accepted for publication).
+Nurse Educator (Published ahead of print).

 Beitz, J. (2019).
 The perioperative succession: A cross-sectional descriptive study of regional realities and strategies for academic nursing.
 Nursing Economics, 37(4), 179-197.